 4th Wall: Justice, Art & Youth

 The Michaëlle Jean Foundation (FMJF), the Art Gallery of Nova Scotia and Youth Art Connection (YAC) are excited to launch the second edition of their Justice, Art & Youth initiative.
 The project invites young people aged 15-30 to create a high profile exhibition at the Art Gallery of Nova Scotia.
 It will address justice issues, including the legacy of the Indian Residential Schools, the overrepresentation of Indigenous and African Canadian youth in the criminal justice system, intimate partner violence, and bullying of LGBTQ youth.
-On Saturday, May 7, 2016 the second edition of the Justice, Art & Youth exhibition opens to the public in partnership with the Michaëlle Jean Foundation, the Art Gallery of Nova Scotia, and Youth Art Connection.
-It will be on view through June 19, 2016.
+On Saturday, May 7, 2016 the second edition of the Justice, Art & Youth exhibition opened to the public in partnership with the Michaëlle Jean Foundation, the Art Gallery of Nova Scotia, and Youth Art Connection.

 Justice, Art & Youth in Action